ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

    - When the target user accepts the sharing invitation that's sent to them (by clicking the link in the invitation), SharePoint logs a **SharingInvitationAccepted** event and assigns the target user permissions to access the resource.
 If the target user is sent an anonymous link, the **AnonymousLinkUsed** event is logged after the target user uses the link to access the resource.
 For secure links, a **FileAccessed** event is logged when an external user uses the link to access the resource.

-Additional information about the target user is also logged, such as the identity of the user that the invitation was sent to and the user who actually accepted the invitation.
-In some case, these users (or email addresses) could be different.
+Additional information about the target user is also logged, such as the identity of the user that the invitation is to and the user who actually accepts the invitation.
+In some case, these users (or email addresses) can be different.

 ## How to identify resources shared with external users